Image by sasun bughdaryan from iStock

 • Decision intelligence is the discipline of turning information into better actions.

-• A decision involves more than just selecting from available options; it represents a commitment of resources you cannot take back.
+• A decision is more than selecting an option; it is a commitment of resources you cannot take back.

-• Many factors make the decision-making process more or less complex, such as the number of options, costs, cognitive load, emotions, and access to information.
+• Decision complexity is shaped by options, costs, cognitive load, emotions, and access to information.

-• Data can significantly improve decision-making, but data do not guarantee objectivity and can even lead to more subjectivity.
+• Data can improve decision-making, but they do not guarantee objectivity and can even lead to more subjectivity.

 • Group decision-making offers significant advantages but increases complexity as it requires higher decision-making skills from each member.